Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Methods

-In other words, $F$ should commute for all anatomically possible deformations of $x^{(i)}$.
-To achieve this, we enforce the property implicitly by modifying the default similarity loss given in Equation \eqref{eq:similarity_basic}.
+In practice we do not aim for the relation to hold exactly but instead propose to promote the property implicitly by modifying the default similarity loss given in Equation \eqref{eq:similarity_basic}.
 The modification is similar to the one by \citet{pielawski2020comir}, although they use it in a different contrastive learning setting.
 We label the resulting loss \textbf{equivariance similarity loss}:

 Here $t$ is seen as a random variable sampled from some distribution.
-The loss can be zero only if $F$ is equivariant to all the $t$ for all the inputs.
+The loss can be zero only if $F$ is equivariant to all $t$ and inputs.
 Note that we first compose the deformations $G(F(x), \tilde{y})$ and $t^{-1}$ and after that deform the prediction $F(t^*x)$.
 This way we avoid multiple interpolations of the same image.
 The same strategy of composing the deformations first is always used in this paper when applying multiple deformations to an image.

+The loss in Equation \ref{eq:similarity_implicit_eq} also acts as a data augmentation method by randomly transforming inputs fed into the network $F$.
+However, in contrast to the traditional data augmentation, we do not transform the target image with the same deformation as the input.

-Optionally one can explicitly enforce the equivariance by training with the following objective which we label \textbf{commutation loss}:
+Optionally one can more directly promote the equivariance by training with the following objective which we label \textbf{commutation loss}:

 When using the commutation loss using the equivariance similarity loss is optional and the default similarity loss can be used as well.
 Without the commutation loss the equivariance similarity loss is needed.
 As a result we have three possible configurations.